 Class 12 Chemistry NCERT Solutions (Surface Chemistry) – Important Questions

-Question 5.1: Differentiate between the phenomenon of adsorption and absorption.
-Give one example for each.
+Question 5.1: Distinguish between the meaning of the terms adsorption and absorption.
+Give one example of each.

 Soln: The surface phenomenon of crowding up of molecules of a substance at the base surface rather than in the mass (bulk) of a solid or liquid is called Adsorption.
 Adsorbate is the substance that gets adsorbed and the adsorbent is the substance on whose surface the adsorption takes place.
 Here, the concentration of the adsorbate on the surface of the adsorbent increases.
 The concentration of the substance remains at the surface only in the case of adsorption.
 It does not penetrate through the surface to the bulk of the solid or liquid.
 For example, on dipping a chalk stick into an ink solution, there is only a color change on its surface and it will be found to be white from inside when the chalk stick is broken.